The Glass Cage and the Automation of Judgment

 Agentic AI intensifies the autopilot pattern because it automates not only manual action but framing.
 A model does not merely execute a route.
 It can propose the goal, write the plan, select sources, compress disagreement, decide which uncertainty matters, and present a finished path in fluent language.
 The user may remain formally responsible while the system quietly shapes what responsibility can see.

-This is why "human in the loop" is often too weak as a governance phrase.
+This is why human oversight cannot be reduced to a review button.
 A person can be in the loop and still out of practice, out of context, out of authority, or out of time.
-Oversight requires more than a review button.
-It requires maintained skill, access to underlying evidence, permission to slow the process, contestable logs, clear accountability, and the institutional right to refuse the machine's frame.
+Oversight requires maintained skill, access to underlying evidence, permission to slow the process, contestable logs, clear accountability, and the institutional right to refuse the machine's frame.
+It also requires awareness of automation bias: the tendency to accept the system because it is fluent, fast, numerical, or institutionally endorsed.

 For education and work, the danger is especially practical.
 If novices use automated completion before they have built internal models, they may learn workflow management without learning the craft.
 If professionals use AI to handle routine cases, they may meet fewer ordinary examples from which expertise is built.
 If managers use dashboards and generated summaries as their main contact with an organization, they may become fluent in the interface while losing contact with the work.